April 20, 2022 by

-So, what happens when an older adult is in need of care at home, has the financial capacity to pay for the care, but refuses to spend the money needed for that care?
+So, what happens when senior parents refuse to pay for elderly care but are in need of help at home and have the financial capacity to pay for the care?
+What can you do if they refuse to spend the money needed for that care?

 First, empathize.
 Understand that the person’s perspective is valid and based on past life experiences.
 In the event the senior seems to be reluctant to the notion of spending money for the care they need, remind yourself of the emotions behind the behaviors.
 An additional layer of difficulty might be in simply accepting the necessity for care altogether, something which is beyond mere frugality.

 Spend some time shopping with the older adult.
 Costs were far different years ago than they are today, for everything from a loaf of bread to a new house.
 If the older adult has not had the opportunity to go shopping lately, go online to show them current pricing for items in general.
 Or take a look at this inflation calculator that shows you the value of $100 between one year and another.
 (For instance, $100 in 1950 is the equivalent of $1,166.59 today!)
 This can help if a senior loved one is experiencing “sticker shock” at the cost for care services.